idio-lang/DIPS/source/scheme/scheme-basics.rst

  int i = 3;

-so that the compiler can keep track of things an call out any obvious
+so that the compiler can keep track of things and call out any obvious
 errors:

 .. code-block:: c